guillermo-salgado/ux-challenge/README.md

 # See on action

-The project was deployed on GCP: [URL](https://ux-challenge.appspot.com/) version 7.0.2.
+The project was deployed on GCP: [URL](https://ux-challenge.appspot.com/).

 # UxChallenge